 The Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for at least twelve months from the date of this document.
 In reaching this conclusion, the Directors have considered the liquidity of the Company's portfolio of investments as well as its cash position, income and expense flows.
-The Company's net assets at 30 November 2017 were £299.6 million.
-As at 30 November 2017, the Company held £312.2 million in quoted investments and cash of £0.8 million.
-The total expenses (excluding finance costs and taxation) for the period ended 30 November 2017 were £2.9 million, which represented approximately 1.37% of average net assets during the period.
-At the date of approval of this document, based on the aggregate of investments and cash held, the Company has substantial operating expenses cover.
+The Company's net assets at 30 November 2018 were £442.7 million.
+As at 30 November 2018, the Company held £487.6 million in quoted investments, cash of £3.8 million and had a loan facility of £48 million.
+The total expenses (excluding finance costs and taxation) for the year ended 30 November 2018 were £4.2 million, which represented approximately 1.21% of average net assets during the year.
+The Company also incurred finance costs of £0.9 million.

+At the date of approval of this document, based on the aggregate of investments and cash held, the Company has substantial asset cover against its loan facility and also substantial operating expenses cover.